Tix3Dev/tix3dev.github.io/_posts/2022-06-06-apoptos-series-2.md

     ```c
     size_t get_slab_cache_index(size_t size);
     ```
-    _Which is a very efficient algorithm (the conditions only), compromising looks of the code.
+    _Which is a very efficient algorithm (three conditions only), compromising looks of the code.
 See repo for details._
       - Allocate memory with slab allocator (argument=index)
       - Put metadata struct at beginning of allocated memory - Metadata contains slab caches index